JSASA666/Whats_Script_Sender/README.md

 4. Open the script.js file.

-5. Click the "Raw" button to view it in plain text.
+5. On this repository *click* the *"Raw"* button to view it in plain text.

 6. Copy the entire script.

 7. Paste it into the console (F+12 and find the console).

 8. Press Enter.

-✅ The script will automatically start sending the text line by line into the conversation.
+### The script will automatically start sending the text line by line into the conversation.
+---
 ## NOTE
 You can modify how fast the script sends each message.
 The default delay is 250 milliseconds.
 #### FIND: